 4 Key Changes for Improved Workforce Resilience

-Recently the World Health Organisation revised it’s classifications of disease and listed Burnout as an official occupational phenomenon.
-They define Burnout as “a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed” – you can learn more about the neurochemicals contributing to stress and coping mechanisms in our recent article using resilience to build happier and healthier workplaces.
+The World Health Organisation lists Burnout as an official occupational phenomenon.
+They define Burnout as “a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed”.

-So, given this phenomenon is on the increase, how can we make changes in ourselves, and our workplaces to increase resilience and coping in our workforce?
+So, how can we make changes in ourselves, and our workplaces to increase resilience and coping in our workforce?
 Below we investigate 4 areas which can make a positive contribution to workforce resilience.

 Creating environmental strategies can make customers feel certain positive emotions and encourage employees to be as productive as possible.
 For example, hotels, casinos and department stores all set up their environments in specific ways to create different “feels”.
 We can make significant changes by: